 Figure 15.1.
-Trigger points (Xs) and referred pain pat- (pain figure on the left).
-The black dash line and arrow terns (dark red) for the right splenius capitis and sple-indicate that the pain seems to shoot through the innius cervicis muscles (medium red).
-A, an unusually side of the head to the back of the eye.
-Splenius cercraniad location of a splenius capitis trigger point, vicis central trigger points (located mid-muscle) refer which, near the level of C., is just cauded to the expain to the angle of the neck (figure on the right).
-The posed vertebral artery.
-B, pressure applied to the tender region of the craniad musculotendinous junctions vicis trigger point region, of the splenius cervicis muscle refers pain to the orbit
+Trigger points (Xs) and referred pain patterns (dark red) for the right splenius capitis and splenius cervicis muscles (medium red).
+A, an unusually craniad location of a splenius capitis trigger point, which, near the level of C_v, is just caudad to the exposed vertebral artery.
+B, pressure applied to the tender region of the craniad musculotendinous junctions of the splenius cervicis muscle refers pain to the orbit